Does The Second Vaccine Dose Totally Change Your Appetite? A Very Serious Investigation

-As more people across Canada and the U.S., are becoming vaccinated, many are feeling the same types of side effects to varying degrees: nausea, chills, body aches, fatigue, fever.
+As more people across the UK are becoming vaccinated, many are feeling the same types of side effects to varying degrees: nausea, chills, body aches, fatigue, fever.
 At the same time, some are experiencing slightly odder side effects, from heavier menstrual cycles to an overwhelming loss (or gain) of appetite.

 Advertisement